LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 To do local first well you really want to have realtime updates.
-So syncedCrud has a subscribe parameter to setup a realtime listener or just poll for changes.
+So the sync plugins have a subscribe parameter to setup a realtime listener or just poll for changes.
 -->

 ---